7.

 Quick Power On Self Test (POST)

-When you choose this option, your system runs an abbreviated POST rather than the
+When you choose this option, your system runs an abbreviated POST rather than

 normal, lengthy one.